 In response to the economic situation facing the European Economic and Monetary Union, Eurozone, based on factors including tightening credit conditions, higher risk premiums on Eurozone sovereigns and disagreement among European policy makers as to how best to address the declining market confidence with respect to the Eurozone, on January 13, 2012, Standard & Poor's Ratings Services, a Standard & Poor's Financial Services LLC business ("S&P"), downgraded the long-term credit ratings on nine members of the Eurozone, including Austria, Cyprus, France, Italy, Malta, Portugal, Slovakia, Slovenia and Spain.
 On April 18, 2013, Fitch downgraded the long-term credit ratings on the United Kingdom.
-In addition, on October 10, 2014, S&P downgraded Finland's sovereign debt rating to AA+ from AAA and the outlook on that rating was changed to negative, and on January 26, 2015, S&P downgraded Russia's sovereign debt rating to BB+ from BBB-, citing the Russian Federation's weakened monetary policy flexibility and economic growth prospects.
+On October 10, 2014, S&P downgraded Finland's sovereign debt rating to AA+ from AAA and the outlook on that rating was changed to negative, and on January 26, 2015, S&P downgraded Russia's sovereign debt rating to BB+ from BBB-, citing the Russian Federation's weakened monetary policy flexibility and economic growth prospects.
+In addition, on January 15, 2016, S&P downgraded Poland's sovereign debt rating from A- to BBB+ with a negative outlook.
 Finally, on August 5, 2011, S&P lowered the long-term sovereign credit rating of U.S. Government debt obligations from AAA to AA+ and on August 8, 2011, S&P also downgraded the long-term credit ratings of U.S. government-sponsored enterprises, including Fannie Mae.